hritikmittal09/chat-bot-LLm/README.md

 Once running, **Zera** can:
 - 🗣️ Talk with you using natural speech (Edge TTS or pyttsx3).
-- 💬 Respond intelligently using Ollama’s LLM models.
+- 💬 Respond intelligently using Ollama's LLM models.
 - 🌐 Fetch live news or knowledge using NewsAPI and Wikipedia.
+- 🗂️ Open apps and websites via the File Explorer feature.
 - 🎨 Provide a clean, interactive UI with Streamlit.

 Example commands:
 ```
-User: What’s the latest news about AI?
+User: What's the latest news about AI?
 Zera: Fetching the most recent updates from trusted sources...

+User: Open Spotify
+Zera: Opening Spotify for you! 🎵

+User: Open leetcode
+Zera: Launching LeetCode in your browser! 💻
 ```

 ---